learn-co-curriculum/hs-git-code-along-lab/README.md

 The goals of this workshop is to get you comfortable with git.
 Git is a distributed version control and source code management system.

 So what does that mean?
 Version control is a way to save the history of your work.
-At every point while writing your code that something works successfully, you'll want to make sure to save that point.
+While writing your code, you'll want to make sure to save at every point that your code is working properly.
 Git keeps track of all of those moments that you save.
 Imagine you keep working, and suddenly EVERYTHING is broken.
 What would you do?
 If you used git and saved your work along the way, you could essentially rewind your code history to a working version.

 ### So let's actually start a project.

-1. First things first, we need to create directory for our project on our computers that will hold our code.
+1. First things first, we need to create a directory for our project on our computers that will hold our code.
 It's considered best practice to hold single projects in their own directories.
 You wouldn't want to just have everything floating separately on your desktop.
 Let's make a directory for our project and `cd` into it:

 `mkdir my_code`
 `cd my_code`